 remove_filter( 'rank_math/schema/block/faq-block', [ RankMath\Schema\Block_FAQ::get(), 'add_graph' ] );

 8 Some Questions About Rank Math FAQ Blocks

 Here are some commonly asked questions about Rank Math FAQ Blocks.

 Unfortunately, that is not possible.
-You may add all the FAQs to the post using the block editor and then switch to the classic editor.
+You may add all the FAQs to the post using the Block editor and then switch to the Classic editor.
 Or, add the content you were planning to add with the classic editor using the Classic Block.
 Optionally, you can add a FAQ Schema to your post and paste its shortcode in your content.